 Eventually, although it would probably be more accurate to say inevitably, I found one of the internet’s more prolific philosophical presences: Massimo Pigliucci.
 More specifically, I found his webzine (first, Rationally Speaking, then Scientia Salon, both unfortunately now defunct) which not only produced interesting articles (when they involved consciousness) but also provided a forum for discussion.
 There was one article in particular that instigated my need to set some people straight.
 That article was Three and a half thought experiments in philosophy of mind.
 This article presented the famous Chinese Room as well as the concept of P-zombies (with Mary the color scientist and “What it’s like to be a bat” making up the other 1.5 thought experiments).

 A P-zombie (for philosophical zombie) is a creature that looks and acts like a normal human, but is dead inside, i.e., has no experience and no consciousness.
 In the article Pigliucci rightly concludes that p-zombies are physically impossible.
 But then in the same article he presents the Chinese Room as something that is physically possible, and can act like (if not look like) a normal human, but is not conscious.
+The Chinese Room seems a lot like a philosophical zombie.
 This discrepancy gets raised in the comments, and Pigliucci responds, but not in a way that changes anyone’s mind.
 What stood out to me in the comments was that there were many people saying things that were or were not true, and other people responding with things that were or were not true, but nobody’s comments were changing anyone’s mind.
 After some consideration I concluded that these people were largely talking past each other.
 I am not the first to notice that certain words used in these discussions, especially words like consciousness, understanding, and intelligence, are not well defined.
 I have also noticed that philosophers are not rigorous about specifying the boundaries to which they apply these terms, the Chinese Room being the classic example.
 Referring to that example, Pigliucci (and Searle) say that nothing in the Room understands Chinese, and the standard opposing response is “the Room as a whole understands Chinese” ( which I believe is called the “systems response”).

 In any case, I decided that there were a large number of people whose minds I wanted to change (which is everyone who thinks the problem of consciousness is “hard”), but that in order to do that I would have to be crystal clear in my use of terminology.
 Given that my premise is “consciousness is information processing”, my first tasks were clear: define information, describe what “processing” could be, and explain the relationship of processing information to consciousness.